coleifer/peewee/docs/peewee/playhouse.rst

     If using ``server_side_cursors``, also be sure to wrap your queries with :py:func:`ServerSide`.

-.. py:func:: ServerSide(select_query)
+.. py:function:: ServerSide(select_query)

-    Wrap the given select query in a transaction, and call it's :py:meth:`~SelectQuery.iterator`` method to avoid caching row instances.
+    Wrap the given select query in a transaction, and call it's :py:meth:`~SelectQuery.iterator` method to avoid caching row instances.
 In order for the server-side resources to be released, be sure to exhaust the generator (iterate over all the rows).